-As we continue to adjust to a "new normal," we will continue to have Study Breaks completely online!
-Similar to the previous spring semester, we have updated our resources on self-care and created new virtual events the final month of the semester.
+Hard to believe it's been a year since we were all "sent home" for the pandemic.
+Your health and safety is still our top priority and--since you all loved Virtual Study Breaks so much--we are keeping Study Breaks virtual for Spring 2021.
+Similar to the previous winter and spring 2020 semesters, we have updated our resources on self-care and created new virtual events the final month of the semester.
 Our compilation of self-care information, study tips, and more on this page will help you thrive through the rest of the semester.

 Here are the activities and events so far: